NextBuilder/Iot-Smart-Door-Lock/README.md

 ### *ESP32-C6 + HuskyLens + Telegram Notifications*

 Have you ever wanted a home security system that feels smarter, faster, and more secure than traditional locks?
 This project makes that idea a reality.

-**This AI-powered Face Recognition Door Lock** combines:

-✔️ **On-device AI (HuskyLens)**
-✔️ **Instant unlocking for authorized faces**
-✔️ **Immediate Telegram alerts to your phone**
-✔️ **Silent rejection for unknown visitors**
-✔️ **Secure, elegant, and modern design**

 Built with the **DFRobot HuskyLens** at its core, the system delivers reliable, real-time facial recognition without heavy code or cloud dependency.
 The **ESP32-C6** manages communication, logic, notifications, and secure unlocking — all efficiently and at the edge.

-When an authorized person approaches:
-➡️ HuskyLens instantly recognizes them
-➡️ ESP32-C6 triggers the **12V Solenoid Lock**
-➡️ You receive a **Telegram message** confirming access

-When an unknown face is detected:
-❌ The lock stays engaged
-❌ No alerts are triggered locally
-✔️ A silent layer of security is maintained

 The result is a **professional-grade IoT security system** that blends edge AI + microcontrollers into a powerful and practical solution.

 ---